-- 95 The procedure governing election petitions is set out in the 1983 Act and election-specific legislation, and is supplemented by procedural rules in each jurisdiction in the UK.
+- 13.14 The procedure governing election petitions is set out in the 1983 Act and election-specific legislation, and is supplemented by procedural rules in each jurisdiction in the UK.
 It is very complex, and in many places outdated.
 The original scheme was that bespoke election proceedings would be a "one stop shop" for policing elections, so that the election court used to have both a civil and a criminal law jurisdiction.
 It had inquisitorial features, charged with rooting out corruption.
-The petition proceedings were designed with finality in mind, with no right of appeal but allowing stating a case to a higher court on a point of law. - 96 In reality election petitions are private proceedings before judges which use a procedure that is very formal, rigid, and outdated.
+The petition proceedings were designed with finality in mind, with no right of appeal but allowing a case to be stated to a higher court on a point of law. - 13.15 In reality election petitions are private proceedings before judges which use a procedure that is very formal, rigid, and outdated.
 There is no process for filtering out unmeritorious petitions.
-Time limits are mandatory, with no discretion to extend but those which are contained in secondary legislation may be disregarded on the basis of article 6 of the European Convention on Human Rights, as was the case in Miller v Bull [2009] EWHC 2640 (QB), [2010] 1 WLR 1861.
-An election court even one staffed by two High Court judges as was the case in Woolas v Parliamentary Election Court [2010] EWHC 3169 (Admin); [2011] 2 WLR 1362 is subject in England and Wales to the judicial review jurisdiction of the High Court.
-The applicability of judicial review to the decisions of Scottish election courts appears to be untested. - 97 The cost of bringing election petitions is an issue, with the availability of protective costs or expenses orders to cap the costs of challenge in no way beyond doubt.
-A less costly way of informally checking whether a breach of election law affected the result of the election emerged recently in case law.
+Time limits are mandatory, with no discretion to extend but those which are contained in secondary legislation may be disregarded on the basis of article 6 of the European Convention on Human Rights, as was the case in Miller v

+Bull [2009] EWHC 2640 (QB), [2010] 1 WLR 1861.
+An election court - even one staffed by two High Court judges as was the case in Woolas v Parliamentary Election Court [2010] EWHC 3169 (Admin); [2011] 2 WLR 1362 - is subject in England and Wales to the judicial review jurisdiction of the High Court.
+The applicability of judicial review to the decisions of Scottish election courts has not been tested.